Fiat Chrysler, Peugeot shareholders approve merger

 Analyst Patrick Hummel from UBS bank said he expected “immediate action to be taken right after closing, for example by bringing FCA’s European product on the PSA architectures.”

+The French and Italian economic ministers, in a joint statement, said the new company will strengthen Europe's industrial leadership.
+Innovation by Stellantis will help Europe play a role in the transition toward green vehicles, they said, adding that “both governments will also pay attention to Stellantis’ contribution to industrial employment in Italy and France.”

-Still, analysts point out that gaining cost savings is only the first of many that the new company will face.
+Analysts point out that gaining cost savings is only the first of many challenges that the new company will face.
 Both PSA and Fiat Chrysler have poor records and infrastructure in China, and both are lagging in electrified powertrains, requiring investments that will off-set some of the savings.

 PSA has set a goal of having all-electric or hybrid powertrains on its entire model range by 2025, while Fiat Chrysler has committed to electrifying 30 of its models by 2022.